luc-ta/luc-ta.github.io/_teaching/2022-teaching.md

 location: "New Haven, CT"
 ---

-During my sophomore year, I served as one of several TAs for the yearlong precalculus and calculus sequence.
+Throughout my sophomore year, I served as one of several TAs for the yearlong precalculus and calculus sequence culminating in integration and basic differential equations.

 Heading 1
 ======